pepinu/google-interview-university/README.md

 ## Before you Get Started

 This list grew over many months, and yes, it kind of got out of hand.

 Here are some mistakes I made so you'll have a better experience.

 ### 1. You Won't Remember it All

 I watched hours of videos and took copious notes, and months later there was much I didn't remember.
 I spent 3 days going through my notes and making flashcards so I could review (see below).

 ### 2. Use Flashcards

 To solve the problem, I made a little flashcards site where I could add flashcards of 2 types: general and code.
 Each card has different formatting.

-I made a mobile-first website so I could review on my phone and tablet, whereever I am.
+I made a mobile-first website so I could review on my phone and tablet, wherever I am.

 Make your own for free:

 - [Flashcards site repo](https://github.com/jwasham/computer-science-flash-cards)
 - [My flash cards database](https://github.com/jwasham/computer-science-flash-cards/blob/master/cards-jwasham.db): Keep in mind I went overboard and have cards covering everything from assembly language and Python trivia to machine learning and statistics.
 It's way too much for what's required by Google.

 **Note on flashcards:** The first time you recognize you know the answer, don't mark it as known.
 You have to see the same card and answer it several times correctly before you really know it.
 Repetition will put that knowledge deeper in your brain.

+An alternative to using my flashcard site is [Anki](http://ankisrs.net/), which has been recommended to me numerous times.
+It uses a repetition system to help you remember.
+It's user friendly, available on all platforms and has a cloud sync system.
+It costs $25 on iOS but is free on other platforms.

+My flashcard database in Anki format: https://ankiweb.net/shared/info/25173560 (thanks [@xiewenya](https://github.com/xiewenya))

 ### 3. Review, review, review

-I keep a set of cheatsheets on ASCII, OSI stack, Big-O notations, and more.
+I keep a set of cheat sheets on ASCII, OSI stack, Big-O notations, and more.
 I study them when I have some spare time.

 Take a break from programming problems for a half hour and go through your flashcards.